 The latest version 5.0 is used.

-The high-level documentation and the class documentation can be merged in one single DocBook file.
+The high-level documentation, the class and Funcational View documentation can be merged in one single DocBook file.
 This can be suitable for the generation of end products with XSL Stylesheets.

 Action items: